cloudflare/chanfana/README.md

 | `DateOnly` |     `description` `example` `default` `enum` `enumCaseSensitive`      |
 | `Bool`     |     `description` `example` `default` `enum` `enumCaseSensitive`      |

-In order to make use of the `enum` argument you should pass your Enum values to the `Enumeration` class, has shown bellow.
+In order to make use of the `enum` argument you should pass your Enum values to the `Enumeration` class, as shown bellow.

 Example parameters: